PurpleKingdomGames/virtual-gloomhaven-board/README.md

 ### Using a Local Server
-If you'd rather use a local server than the online version (perhaps you're playing ove LAN, or just fancy the technical challenge), then you can do that too!
+If you'd rather use a local server than the online version (perhaps you're playing over LAN, or just fancy the technical challenge), then you can do that too!
 In essence all you need to do is download the correct file and set up port forwarding, but more detailed instructions are below: